Hrishikesh6419/MiniChallenges_PL/README.md

   - **Festive Battery Indicator**: A battery indicator with a festive twist that grows or shrinks based on the user's battery level.
   - **Confetti SMS Animation**: Playful confetti animations that fly around when you receive a reward message.
 - **March**
-  - **Dawn Dusk Transition** (Coming Soon): Smoothly animates the background from dawn to dusk when the phone is toggled between dark mode and light mode.
+  - **Dawn Dusk Transition**: Smoothly animates the background from dawn to dusk when the phone is toggled between dark mode and light mode.
-  - **Mars Weather Card** (Coming Soon): A cool card that shows the weather on Mars.
+  - **Mars Weather Card**: A cool card that shows the weather on Mars.
 Because who wouldn't want a daily forecast from the Red Planet?
+  - **Rocket Orbiting Earth**: An animated visualization of a rocket orbiting the Earth.

 ---